wurthless-elektroniks/badjasper/readme.md

 The most uncooperative Jaspers will take a long ass time to boot with RGH1.2.
 Even with speedup hacks, I've found they can take more than 30 seconds in some cases.
 In a best case scenario you can expect maybe 10-20 seconds or instaboots.
-The turbo reset code, if and when it's done, will help speed things up, but it will only be for RGH1.3 because it's faster there than on RGH1.2.
+The turbo reset code, if and when it's done, will help speed things up, but it will only be for RGH1.3 because it's faster and more dependable there than on RGH1.2.

 **If your console is boot looping and you have hard reset enabled, hold the power button and it will power down.**